Starbucks Brazilian Coffee is something the average consumer would not be thinking about when entering this famous chain. Check it out!

 Some people say that Starbucks burns their roasts to avoid bad coffee taste from poor coffee quality.

 Overroasting is a standard procedure among large companies that use extremely low-quality coffee with a significant percentage of Robusta.
-Those low-quality coffees aren’t even visually presentable, with cracked and beans full of small holes of diseases.
+Those low-quality coffees aren’t even visually presentable, with cracked beans full of small holes of diseases.

 Besides, Starbucks roast is not burnt.
 It is truly something between a French and Italian roast.